Sullivans International - Yarn Supplier

 Commercial terms

-• Target landed cost (FOB + freight + duty)
+Target landed cost FOB + freight + duty + local delivery

-Step 2: Find & Vet Chinese Yarn Suppliers
+Step 2: Find and Vet Chinese Yarn Suppliers

 Where to look

-1. Direct manufacturer websites (best for OEM and traceability)
+1. Manufacturer websites — best traceability for OEM and repeat orders

 2. Trade fairs — Canton Fair, SPINEXPO, East China Fair

-4. B2B platforms — useful for discovery; verify factory status separately
+4. B2B platforms — useful for discovery; confirm factory status separately

 Red flags

-• Cannot provide composition test reports or certificates
+• Cannot supply composition test reports or certificates

 • No export experience (packing lists, CO, fumigation where required)